Chuck Close, celebrated creator of pixelated portraits, dies at 81

 On Dec.
 7, 1988, Mr. Close was about to give a speech when he felt a strange pain in his chest.
 He delivered the speech, then walked to a nearby hospital, where he suffered a seizure.

-“The event,” as he caused it, was diagnosed as a spinal artery collapse.
+“The event,” as he called it, was diagnosed as a spinal artery collapse.
 It left him almost completely paralyzed from the neck down.
-He spent months undergoing rehabilitation, regainingsome use of his limbs.
+He spent months undergoing rehabilitation, regaining some use of his limbs.

 He considered giving up painting.
 But then, he told Hylton, “I thought, ‘I’m going to get the paint on the canvas if I have to spit the paint on the canvas.’ ”

 A studio was set up at the rehabilitation facility, and Mr. Close learned to paint with a brush strapped to his right hand.
 But he useda wheelchair for the rest of his life.
-The sums fetched by his paintings made it possible to adapt his studios — in Manhattan and in the Hamptons (and in his later years in Miami and in Long Beach, N.Y.) — to his disability.
+The sums fetched by his paintings made it possible to adapt his studios — in Manhattan and the Hamptons (and in his later years in Miami and Long Beach, N.Y.) — to his disability.
 Machines moved the large canvases so he could reach each part of them while seated.

 In subsequent interviews, he apologized for making the women feel uncomfortable.
 “If I embarrassed anyone or made them feel uncomfortable, I am truly sorry,” he told the Times.
 “I didn’t mean to.
 I acknowledge having a dirty mouth, but we’re all adults.”